abe-winter/bsbsbsbs/README.md

 * bugfixes as always
 * link to a better command-line barcode reader so I can archive this repo
 * support non-screenshot images (i.e. photos), preferably by using an external library to do the image scanning
+* use standard intermediate formats for barcode scans if those exist